 The HIPAA Authorization form has been approved by the Office of General Counsel (OGC) and is in the Contracts Library.
 Because OGC must be able to confirm that the entire HIPAA Authorization document remains unchanged, no portion of the document may be changed, including the footer.
 If a study team is required to perform document control, the IRB recommends adding version information to the IRB Study Number field or other fillable fields at the beginning of the HIPAA Authorization form.

-If there are change to how we store data (i.e. setting up a REDCap database) should a new/updated HIPCO survey be uploaded in addition to the ETHOS IRB modification?
+If there are change to how we store data (i.e. setting up a REDCap database) should a IRB modification be submitted?

 Yes.
 You should submit an IRB modification with the update.